TRG-BUILD/sumo_course/course2021/part2_intersections/exercise1/README.md

 In addition to that let us model the provided solution signal plan.
 The plan does not have left turns and its `tlLogic` will look as follows:

 ### Solution signal plan
+As a solution to TT-5 Exercise 1 the signal plan can be written in SUMO format.
+This plan does not have a left turning phase.
 ```xml
 <additionals>
 <!-- in solution_lights.add.xml-->